 A detailed exegesis of the Greek text of chapters 13-17 of the Gospel of John.
 Not open to students in the doctoral program.
-Elective, spring semester, even-numbered years.
-2 hours.

 219 The Acts

 Exposition of the argument of the book, with special consideration of hermeneutical principles involved in the interpretation of historical literature.
 Students enrolling in this course may not take 327 or 436.